 The main reason is stress.
 Maybe your dog is well socialized, but it doesn’t matter.
 Because he or she was the only dog in your house until the new puppy arrived.

-When the adult dog in a stressful situation and stay around the new puppy, it’s very imperative to be mindful about both of them.
+When the adult dog is in a stressful situation and stay around the new puppy, it’s very imperative to be mindful about both of them.

 Warning: If your adult dog has a high prey drive, it seems to have a high chance of chasing over the new pup.
 So be mindful!